Rangers 1-year deals with Gold Glovers Gallo, Kiner-Falefa - WHIZ News

 Kiner-Falefa hit .280 in his third big league season, when he earned the starting job at third base in camp.
 He started 42 games at third base, and another 15 games at shortstop when Andrus was injured.
 The Rangers had even used Kiner-Falefa as a catcher the previous two seasons as a way to get him in the lineup.

-Texas also Friday signed several international free agents, including center fielder Yeison Morrobel from the Dominican Republic with a $1.8 million signing bonus two shortstops, Danyer Cueva from Venezuela ($1,025,000) and Yeferson Tineo from the Dominican Republic ($600,000).
+Texas also signed 19 international free agents Friday, including eight from the Dominican Republic and eight from Venezuela.
+The group included center fielder Yeison Morrobel from the Dominican Republic with a $1.8 million signing bonus and two shortstops, Danyer Cueva from Venezuela ($1,025,000) and Yeferson Tineo from the Dominican Republic ($600,000).

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports